openclarity/openclarity/README.md

 ## Running Kubei with an external HTTP/HTTPS proxy

-Uncomment and configure the proxy env variables for the Clair and Kubei deployments in `deploy/kubei.yaml`.
+Uncomment and configure the proxy env variables for the Grype Server and Kubei deployments in `deploy/kubei.yaml`.

 ## Amazon ECR support